Allen Vincent: Career

 After leaving Dartmouth, Vincent started his career as a stage actor, with his first role in Vanity Fair with Doris Keane in New York City in 1921, followed by serving as an understudy to Noël Coward in The Vortex.
 His first credited film role came in 1929's Mother's Boy starring Morton Downey.
 He would appear in more than 25 films in the next decade, with his most notable role in 1933's Mystery of the Wax Museum, where he played lead actress Fay Wray's love interest.
 His last known acting appearance happened in 1939 in the noir film Missing Daughters.

 Due to the development of a hearing impairment, starting in 1941, he transitioned to screenwriting and editing, his first credit being for The Face Behind the Mask, a noir crime film starring Peter Lorre about a fire-scarred watchmaker who turns to a life of crime to survive.
 The film initially had poor reviews, but since that time has received increasing praise from more contemporary critics like Leonard Maltin and Dennis Schwartz.
 His greatest success as screenwriter came with Johnny Belinda, the 1948 film starring Jane Wyman.
 The screenplay he wrote with Irma von Cube was nominated for a 1949 Academy Award, but lost to John Huston for The Treasure of the Sierra Madre.

 Death

 Vincent died on November 30, 1979 at Canoga Terrace Convalescent Hospital in Canoga Park, California.
-He is not known to have married or had any children, with his sister Josephine Vincent Cowin Gilbert (1901-1987) surviving him.